lchdl/jpeg_lite/README.md

 * Basic data structure (Array<T>, Stack<T>, Queue<T>) implementation using C++ templates.
 * Only supports Huffman encoded baseline DCT JPEGs.
 Progressive, arithmetic JPEGs are currently not supported.

+## How to use
+  simply copy all the header and source files in your project folder.